MaybeShewill-CV/bisenetv2-tensorflow/README.md

 ## TODO
 - [ ] Search better hyperparameter for cityscapes dataset.
 - [ ] Do experiments on other dataset such as CamVid etc.
-- [ ] Organize the code and release bisenetv1 model
+- [ ] Organize the code and release bisenetv1 training scripts and pretrained model.

 ## Acknowledgement
 Please cite my repo